poof-backup/poof/README.md

 ```

+## IMPORTANT

+`poof` creates or updates snapshots of the latest file system contents in the
+local file system or the cloud storage.

+**Restoring data from the cloud storage is a destructive operation in the target
+file system.**  This is by design because `poof` clones and synchronizes the
+source file system to the targets.
+Backups are never incremental -- they are
+always **_snapshots_**.

 ## Regular backups

-`poof` validates its own configuration before backing up or restoring data.
-It
+`poof` validates its own configuration before backing up/uploading or restoring
-will fail if its own configuration or any of its required tools configurations
+data.
+It will fail if its own configuration or any of its required tools
-are invalid.
+configurations are invalid.

 Run `poof backup` as often as needed or required to copy all the directories in
-the `poof` configuration to the cloud drive.
+the `poof` configuration to the cloud storage.
+It may automated via `cron` or
+`launchd`.

+## Upload

 Run `poof upload` when there is need to sync the local file system directories,
-then removing all the local files (selected directories wipe).
+then removes all the local files and directories (local directories wipe).

-Run  `poof download` to sync the local file system with the most current files
-in the cloud drive, as needed or required.

 ## Restore

-**Restoring data from the cloud drive is a destructive operation in the target
-file system.**  This is by design because `poof` clones and synchronizes the
-source file system to the targets.
-Backups are never incremental -- they are
-considered to be "snapshots" in all cases.

 To restore a backup from the cloud to the local file system: